 There are a few things to consider before buying a Chromebook, however, like their limited hardware and overall capabilities.
 Read on to learn about how Chromebooks operate and perform compared to other options.

-Chrome OS is essentially the Chrome browser reworked to serve as an operating system instead.
+Chrome OS is essentially the Chrome browser reworked to serve as an operating system.
 It includes OS-specific features like a file manager, an app launcher, a taskbar, and so on.
 It also focuses on Google’s services, like Gmail, YouTube, Maps, and Docs, similar to pure Android.

-By default, Chrome OS heavily depends on web-based apps that open in a Chrome tab rather than apps you download and install.
+By default, Chrome OS heavily depends on web-based apps that open outside the browser rather than apps you download and install.
 This web-based dependency translates to low overhead, enabling a super-fast startup and snappy performance on even most low-end hardware.

 For now, you can also install web-based Chrome Apps from the Chrome Web Store, which is essentially functional web-based code enclosed in a single package that installs, resembles, and functions like mobile apps.
 Many require an internet connection, while others can function offline.

-However, because Chrome Apps were rarely used, Google discontinued them on MacOS, Linux, and Windows in June 2020.
-Google will then pull the plug on Chrome Apps for Chromebooks in June 2022.
+However, Google discontinued Chrome Apps on MacOS, Linux, and Windows in June 2020 because they were rarely used.
+Google will pull the plug on Chrome Apps for Chromebooks in June 2022.

 Replacing Chrome Apps is support for Android apps installed from the Google Play Store.
 Now you can get the best of both worlds: The speed of a lightweight OS and access to your library of Android apps.
 Unfortunately, this means you’ll consume more local storage than when using lighter web-based apps.